jasonminsookim/generative_therapy_chatbot/README.md

 generative_therapy_chatbot
 ==============================

  The goal of the project is to create a generative chatbot that is based on GPT2 and fined tuned using therapy transcripts and other text data.
+Please note, the Jacobson Lab at Dartmouth is switching from a GPT2 framework to one based on ParlAI's blenderbot.

 Project Organization
 ------------